Revisiting Outage for Edge Inference Systems: Models and Metrics

 Using this metric, we quantify the importance of each feature dimension and enable the DG based feature selection scheme.
 Specifically, the importance of the $d$-th dimension is measured by the minimum DG among all class pairs, defined as

+The min-DG rule prioritizes features that strengthen the most confusable class pair, aligning with our objective of ensuring worst-case inference performance.

 \item \emph{Feature Magnitude:} The DG defined in \eqref{eq:min_DG} for a linear classifier, which underpins the associated metric of feature importance, is not applicable to a CNN model.
 In this context, we adopt a magnitude based feature selection scheme, where the importance of each feature element is determined by its magnitude \cite{feature_pruning}.
-Given a target number of selected features, $S=|\mathcal{S}|$, the device selects the top-$S$ features with the largest magnitudes for transmission. \end{itemize}
+Given a target number of selected features, $S=|\mathcal{S}|$, the device selects the top-$S$ features with the largest magnitudes for transmission.
+Since each selected feature is transmitted in a fixed-duration slot with a fixed power budget, the top-$S$ selection does not change the per-feature transmit energy, but only the feature dimensions that are delivered. \end{itemize}